-Forestry Innovation Investment (FII) recognizes that our work impacts our stakeholders, Indigenous communities, partners and employees in different ways.
-This includes marginalized identities and communities that experience disproportionate social, economic and/or environmental impacts.
-We aim to identify and mitigate the barriers that diverse groups experience in accessing our information, programs, and services.
-We foster a shared responsibility amongst all levels of the organization to ensure that our work considers the diverse needs of the populations we aim to serve- promoting and advancing accessibility, inclusion and equality.
+FII recognizes that our work impacts our stakeholders, partners and employees in different ways.
+We aim to identify and mitigate the barriers that diverse groups may experience in accessing our information, programs and services.
+We acknowledge our shared responsibility amongst all levels of the organization to ensure that our work considers the diverse needs of the populations we aim to serve.